 Estuary

 Flathead fisho’s target the Western end of Shoal Bay Beach under Nelson Head working soft plastics/hard bodied lures.
-White/blue bait on size 4 gang hooks no sinker and slowly retrieved are a gun bait.
+White bait on size 4 gang hooks no sinker and slowly retrieved are a gun bait.
 Also try the boat ramp which is located just East of the Shoal Bay Pub.
 The advantage of this area is that there is also plenty of water no matter the tide, the sand-based area allows you to use lures without snags.
 Other species that frequent this area are bream, tarwhine, tailor and sand whiting.

 The small wharf at Little Beach located at the Southern end produces flathead, bream, blackfish and tailor.
 Cast towards the Boathouse restaurant wharfs for best results.
 The longer wharf at Little Beach produces most species including snapper.
 The Little Beach boat ramp is a great place to target arrow squid in the afternoon into the evening.